armakuni/fidelity-docker-workshop/exercise-3/README.md

 ## Layers

 Only the instructions `RUN`, `COPY`, `ADD` create layers.
 Each layer is a set of filesystem changes.
-Other instructions create temporary intermediate images.
+Other instructions create temporary intermediate layers.

 Each layer is immutable and calculated to determine whether it is required to be built or re-built after changes.
-Let's add our docker commands to the `Dockerfile`:
+Typically the writable layer, the one in which we configure and run, is commonly refereed to as the container layer.
+Let's add our docker command instructions to what will be our container layer in the `Dockerfile`:

 ```dockerfile
 # Working directory path for filesystem location